russellbomer/scrapesuite/docs/INFINITE_SCROLL_API_GUIDE.md

 # Finding API Endpoints for Infinite Scroll Sites

 Many modern websites use infinite scroll to load content dynamically via JavaScript.
-Instead of adding complex browser automation to ScrapeSuite, you can often find and scrape the underlying API endpoints directly.
+Instead of adding complex browser automation to Foundry, you can often find and scrape the underlying API endpoints directly.

 ## Why This Approach?